stuartdd/gtools/README.md

 Each argument can contain a substitution expression.
 This expression will remain unchanged if it's source cannot be found.

-There are two sources:
+There are three sources:

-1: The result of a previous 'outFile' where 'memory is defined.
+1: The result of a previous 'outFile' where 'memory:' is defined.
 For example:

 ```json
 "outFile": "memory:myvar"